 Lumbini is the birthplace of Lord Buddha the Shakya prince and ultimate Buddha.
 It has been declared as a World Heritage Site by the UNESCO.
 It is a small town in the southern Terai plains of Nepal, where the ruins of the old city can still be seen.
 At the age of 84, Lord Buddha left this world with thousands of followers to keep Buddhism alive.
 Lumbini has since been a holy ground for Buddhists all over the world.
 The restored garden and surroundings of Lumbini have the remains of many of the ancient Stupas and Monasteries.
 A large stone pillar erected by the Indian Emperor Ashoka in 250 BC bears an inscription about the birth of the Buddha.

 Lumbini Garden, PagodaThe most important attraction of Lumbini is the holy temple of Maya Devi.
 The temple has a stone sculpture of Maya Devi in labor pain.
 In the temple of Maya Devi there is a stone image of Maya Devi giving birth to Lord Buddha as she holds onto a branch of tree.
 The temple is very popular among the women having some or other fertility problem.
 One cannot miss the heart-rending cries of such women as they pray for an off-spring at this place.
 To the south of the temple, there is a pond where Queen Maya Devi is said to have bath and given birth to her son his first purification bath which is compulsory in Hinduism.
-An important archeological site near Lumbini, Kapilvastu evokes the ancient palace where Lord Buddha spent his formative years.
-Scattered foundations of the palace are abundant and archeologists have by now discovered 13 successive layers of human habitation dating back to the eighth century BC.
+An important archaeological site near Lumbini, Kapilvastu evokes the ancient palace where Lord Buddha spent his formative years.
+Scattered foundations of the palace are abundant and archaeologists have by now discovered 13 successive layers of human habitation dating back to the eighth century BC.
 This area also houses ruins of ancient monasteries and the temple of Mayadevi – Lord Buddha’s mother.
 Other monuments here are the various monasteries constructed by other countries like Japan, Burma, Korea Thailand and Sri Lanka.